 Caution should be taken while doing this, so as to not go through the face veneer.
 For this reason, this procedure doesn’t work well with hardwood plywood, which has a very thin face veneer.
 It does work well with construction grade plywood though, as well as for pine or whitewood boards.

-Once the wood is textured, the wood can be stained and/or paints can be applied, either by brushing or rubbing them in with a cloth, to provide the desired antique effect.
-Most of the time two to three different colors are applied, to make it appear as if paint has peeled off, exposing older layers of paint underneath.
+Once the wood is textured, it can be stained, and/or paints can be applied by brushing or rubbing them in with a cloth to provide the desired antique effect.
+Most of the time, two to three different colors are applied to make it appear as if the paint has peeled off, exposing older layers of paint underneath.

 Making Plywood Look Like Steel

-A number of differ special effects can be applied to plywood projects, making the plywood take on the appearance of other materials.
-One common material that is mimicked by plywood is steel.
+A number of different special effects can be applied to plywood projects, making the plywood appear like other materials.
+One common material that plywood mimics is steel.

 Making Plywood Look Like Old Steel

 Once the paint is dry, the surface of the plywood can be “antiqued” by taking a clean natural bristle brush and putting just a little stain on the end.
-The idea is to be applying the stain with a “dry brush” technique.
-This is as if the brush had been used for staining and then the stain cleaned out as best as possible with paper towels.
-A little bit of stain will still remain behind, but not enough to lay down a coating anywhere.
+The idea is to apply the stain with a “dry brush” technique.
+This is as if the brush had been used for staining, and then the stain was cleaned out as best as possible with paper towels.
+A little bit of stain will remain behind, but not enough to lay down a coating anywhere.

-With the dry brush like this, paint over all the edges, protrusions and seams, applying just enough stain to look like the steel is dirty in those areas.
-A full covering is not desired, but merely a dusting.
-Allow the project to dry and then cover the stain with a clear coat spray.
+With a dry brush like this, paint over all the edges, protrusions, and seams, applying just enough stain to look like the steel is dirty in those areas.
+A full covering is not desired; merely a dusting is.
+Allow the project to dry, and then cover the stain with a clear coat spray.

 Making Plywood Look Like Black Steel

-A very nice black steel effect can be made on plywood, very easily.
-Before doing so, sand the plywood smooth with 220 grit sandpaper and then apply a single coat of sanding sealer.
+A charming black steel effect can be made on plywood very quickly.
+Before doing so, sand the plywood smooth with 220 grit sandpaper and apply a single coat of sanding sealer.
 Allow the sanding sealer to dry, and then lightly sand it with 220 grit sandpaper to eliminate any dust specks sticking up.

-The first finish coat is actually black putty, not paint.
+The first finish coat is black putty, not paint.
 This should be scraped onto the surface of the plywood, across the grain, with a putty knife, scraping off any excess that doesn’t go down into the wood grain.
 While the idea is to cover the entire surface, it doesn’t need to be perfect.
-Rather, it is best to leave some bare spots, so as to give the project a more aged appearance when finished.
-Scrape the surface a final time with the putty knife, to remove any excess.
-Then allow the putty to dry fully, before proceeding.
+Instead, it is best to leave some bare spots to give the project a more aged appearance when finished.
+Scrape the surface with the putty knife to remove any excess.
+Then, allow the putty to dry thoroughly before proceeding.

 Tinting of the wood is accomplished by rubbing on India ink.
-This needs to be purchased from an art store, as they are probably the only ones who have real India ink.
+This must be purchased from an art store, as they are probably the only ones with genuine India ink.
 It is a permanent ink that is not water-based.
 If anyone offers a water-based product, it’s not the real thing.

-The problem with working with India ink is that it stains badly; clothes, workbench tops, hands, and anything else it comes into contact with.
-So care must be taken to cover the benchtop and wear rubber gloves when working with it.
+The problem with working with India ink is that it stains badly- clothes, workbench tops, hands, and anything else it comes into contact with.
+So, care must be taken to cover the benchtop, and rubber gloves must be worn when working with it.
 Wear old work clothes, just in case.

 Making Plywood Look Like Marble

 A slightly more complicated process allows plywood, such as plywood countertops, to look like marble countertops.
-This is a technique which has come out of using epoxy resin with wood.
-A slow curing epoxy is needed, one with a working time of 24 hours or so.
+This technique originated from using epoxy resin with wood.
+A slow-curing epoxy, one with a working time of 24 hours or so, is needed.

-The surface is first covered with Bondo (automotive body putty) to fill in the edge grain and any imperfections in the surface.
-On the edges, a putty knife can be used to create texture, by placing it on the Bondo and then pulling it away.
+The surface is first covered with Bondo (automotive body putty) to fill in the edge grain and any imperfections on the surface.
+On the edges, a putty knife can create texture by placing it on the Bondo and then pulling it away.
 This will cause peaks in the Bondo.
-Once the Bondo cures, it is sanded smooth, with the exception of the edges, which are sanded enough to remove the peaks, but still left rough, as if they represent the rough edges of the stone slab.
+Once the Bondo cures, it is sanded smooth, except the edges, which are sanded enough to remove the peaks but still left rough, as if they represent the rough edges of the stone slab.

-The surface is then painted with a couple of coats of primer/sealer of a color that is compatible with the finished color desired for the countertop.
-If a white marble look is desired, then use a white primer; black for black.
-For every other color, use gray primer, as it will blend best with the other colors used.
+The surface is then painted with a couple of coats of primer/sealer of a color compatible with the finished color desired for the countertop.
+If a white marble look is desired, use a white primer; black for black.
+For every other color, use a gray primer, as it will blend best with the different colors used.

 The key to this surface finish is the application of the two-part epoxy, which is poured onto the surface and then leveled with a ¼” notched trowel, the same kind used for ceramic floor tile.
-Then paint brushes are used, stabbing into the resin, all across the surface, breaking the surface tension and creating an uneven surface to work with.
+Then, paint brushes are used, stabbing into the resin all across the surface, breaking the surface tension and creating an uneven surface.

 Now it’s time to apply the colors.
-This is the crazy part; but it’s highly effective.
+This is the crazy part, but it’s highly effective.
 First, metal dust is sprinkled or sprayed across the surface, giving it a light dusting.
-Then spray paint is used to apply coloration.
-Take the various colors of spray paint and paint sloppy lines, all running in the same direction, across the entire surface.
-Don’t cover the entire surface; just make a bunch of lines.
+Then, spray paint is used to apply coloration.
+Take the various spray paint colors and paint sloppy lines, all running in the same direction, across the entire surface.
+Don’t cover the whole surface; make a bunch of lines.

 The colors used for this should follow a theme, allowing for the final coloration of the countertop.

-- If a white marble look is desired, then spray white, with a little bit of black, grey and possibly a tiny bit of brown
+- If you desire a white marble look, spray white with a little bit of black, grey, and possibly a tiny bit of brown.

-- If a black marble look is desired, then spray black, with a little white and grey.
+- If a black marble look is desired, spray black, with a little white and grey.

-- If a turquoise marble look is desired, then spray a couple of shades of each blue and green, along with a little bit of yellow and a touch of black.
+- If you desire a turquoise marble look, spray a couple of shades of each blue and green, along with a little bit of yellow and a touch of black.

-Taking a paint paddle and laying it on its side, move it back and forth, across the direction of the painted lines, as if were a trowel, making short strokes to mix the paint and metal dust into the epoxy.
+Taking a paint paddle and laying it on its side, move it back and forth across the direction of the painted lines as if it were a trowel, making short strokes to mix the paint and metal dust into the epoxy.
 If bubbles form, run the flame of a plumbing torch across the surface to bring the bubbles to the top and pop them.

 At first, the countertop will look horrible, like someone made a big mistake or a first grader messed with the paint.
 That’s normal.
-Continue adding applications of metal dust and spray paint, working them back and forth, mixing the colors together.
-Each time additional paint is added and then mixed, the mixture becomes more complex and random, until it reaches the appearance of natural stone.
+Continue adding applications of metal dust and spray paint, working them back and forth, and mixing the colors.
+Each time additional paint is added and mixed, the mixture becomes more complex and random until it reaches the appearance of natural stone.

 Once it has reached that point, allow the rosin two days to fully cure, and then coat it with another layer of epoxy, allowing that to cure fully before the countertop is used.